 These quadras or 4 shades compact eyeshadows has two medium tones (both situated on the left) to color and contour, a deep shade on the lower right to intensify, and light shade on the upper right to highlight.
 The packaging itself comes with a carrying pouch and a how-to instruction.

-A little history here, when I was in high school, probably about 120 years ago, LOL, 🙂 my aunt gave me a mini Chanel eyeshadow or was probably a sample, (for all I know, she was using them as her paperweight, duh 🙂 ) in a gorgeous shimmery shade of gray (Hello Mr. Grey…, no not like that!) that I used a lot to roam around town, occasion or without occasion.
+A little history here, when I was in high school, probably about 120 years ago, LOL, 🙂 my aunt gave me a mini Chanel eyeshadow or was probably a sample. 🙂 It was a gorgeous shimmery shade of gray (Hello Mr. Grey…, no not like that!) that I used a lot to roam around town, with occasion or without occasion and I got lots of compliments about how sparkly the eyeshadow looked.
 That was my first Chanel eyeshadow, and my most favorite of all.
 Fast forward, another hundred years later, LOL 🙂 I tried so hard to find that same Chanel eyeshadow, but unfortunately, I felt like the formula nowadays are never the same.
 Still I tried the Chanel Les 4 Ombres Quadra and I thought that these are the “next best thing.”
-Some say that its formulation had changed, and that now it’s already “baked.”
+Some say that its formulation had changed, and that now, it’s already “baked.”
 But I wouldn’t really mind a “baked face,” wouldn’tcha?
 (Perhaps caked-face not, but aren’t they the same?)
 These eyeshadows’ formulation and creaminess resembled slightly the ghost of my previous Chanel eyeshadow’s past.
 Thus my reason for hoarding a few of them :-).

 Tisse Venitien – Whenever I see this quad, I usually think of Ariel.
 You know “under the sea, under the sea, darlin’ it’s better, down where it’s wetter, take it from me.”
 LOL.
 Because of its majority “green sea” shade and a greenish metallic gray medium tone, this shade is very much mermaid-like.
 It’s a pretty poseidon-wannabe shade that is extremely pigmented and will really allure any green lovers out there.